 Simple Answer, Do Flea Traps Work or Not?

 Simply put, flea traps do work but only for removing them in certain areas (e.g. the lounge).
-They need to be used as part of an overall flea control plan that involves killing flea eggs, putting preventative measures in place to keep them away and treating your dogs for fleas (or your cats, etc.) Just to make things perfectly clear, these traps will not solve any fleas that may be lurking on your pets.
-In fact, they will completely ignore them!
+They need to be used as part of an overall flea control plan that involves killing flea eggs, putting preventative measures in place to keep them away and treating your dogs for fleas (or your cats, etc.) Just to make things perfectly clear, these traps will not solve any fleas that may be lurking on your pets, they will completely ignore them!

 Since there are a few options, let’s have a quick look a few different types to see what they offer.
 After this quick summary, I am going to show you how to make a homemade trap that has helped me solve flea problems in my house a number of times